spicycode/micronaut/README.markdown

 		end

 		describe Foo do
-			it "autotest will only run this spec, even if your whole suite loads", :focused => true do end
+			it "this spec will run", :focused => true do end

 			# equivalent to:
-			focused "is an example_alias to pass in the :focused => true metadata" do end
+			focused "so will this one (this is an alias for :focused => true)" do end

+			it "this spec will not run, until the focused ones are removed" do end
 		end